 Tennessee Code Annotated (TCA) 49-5-5610 requires all students who wish to be admitted to teacher preparation programs to:

 Your application is not complete until UT receives your background clearance.
 Please complete this process at least one week prior to the application deadline.
 An interview board appointment will not be scheduled until your background clearance is received.
 If clearance is not received prior to the application deadline this applicant must wait until the following semester (November or April) to reapply.

 Following the application deadline, you will be notified via email of your application status.

-All decisions regarding admission to teacher education are made by the Boards of Admission.
-Following the completion of all board interviews, you will be notified of your admission status via email.
+All decisions regarding admission to the Teacher Education Program are made by the Boards of Admission.
+Following the completion of all board reviews, you will be notified of your admission status via email.

-If you are admitted to teacher education, you will be approved to register for restricted teacher education coursework.
-If you are a transfer student, you must also finalize your admission to the University of Tennessee.
-Admission to teacher education cannot be finalized until you are officially a UT student.
+Once admitted to the Teacher Education Program, you will be approved to register for restricted teacher education coursework.
+If you are a transfer student, you must also finalize your admission to the University of Tennessee, Knoxville.
+Admission to the Teacher Education program cannot be finalized until you are officially a UTK student.

 Additionally, the teacher candidate must display the professional competencies, attitudes, and dispositions (ProCADs) expected of the teaching profession.